Driving Digital Transformation: The Future of Campus Network

 Accelerating Cluster Performance with GPU Direct-RDMA

 The traditional TCP network heavily relies on CPU processing for packet management, often struggling to fully utilize available bandwidth.
-Therefore, in AI environments, RDMA has become an indispensable network transfer technology, particularly during large-scale cluster training.
+Therefore, in HPC environments, RDMA has become an indispensable network transfer technology, particularly during large-scale cluster training.
 It surpasses high-performance network transfers in user space data stored in CPU memory and contributes to GPU transfers within GPU clusters across multiple servers.
-And the Direct-RDMA technology is a key component in optimizing HPC/AI performance, and NVIDIA enhances the performance of GPU clusters by supporting the function of GPU Direct-RDMA.
+And the Direct-RDMA technology is a key component in optimizing HPC performance, and NVIDIA enhances the performance of GPU clusters by supporting the function of GPU Direct-RDMA.

 Streamlining RDMA Product Selection